zaaachos/Overfit-level-I/README.md

 - [x] Dockerize and deploy it to docker Hub
 - [x] Deploy to a cloud service (HuggingFace Spaces)
 - [ ] Deploy to another cloud service with GitHub Actions
+- [ ] Write a notebook readme that summarises all implemented approaches along with graphs.